 The home buying process significantly depends on the season, month, week, or day you decide to throw your hat in the ring because it determines shopping options and closing costs.
 When purchasing a home, the four seasons have unique features that make the ideal home-buying period vary among buyers.

-While it may be spring for you, it could be summer for another person.
 Let us look at the relevance of each season to home buying, and how it affects buyers.

 1. Buying a House in the Winter